 The FORUM Storytelling Fellowship convenes new and emerging writers to share stories that need to be told about Alaska.
 This Fellowship cohort lasts for 6 months.
 Fellows will be paid $2,500 for completion of the Fellowship.

 Applications are currently closed.
-The next application cycle will likely open in late summer 2026.
+The next application cycle will likely open in late summer or early fall 2026.

 The FORUM Storytelling Fellowship convenes new and emerging writers to share stories that need to be told about Alaska.
 This Fellowship cohort lasts for 6 months.
 Fellows will be paid $2,500 for completion of the Fellowship.